DC 6012Organs of Special Sense38 CFR § 4.79

 Angle-closure glaucoma is associated with 1 documented secondary condition.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Angle-closure glaucoma?
+What happens at the C&P exam for Angle-closure glaucoma?

 Get a Personalized Rating Analysis